WpSpeedDoctor/wp-request-type/README.md

 - **`ajax`**:
   The entry point is `/wp-admin/admin-ajax.php`.
 The function `wp_doing_ajax()` is used to determine it.
+  Another entry point that qualifies as `ajax` is when the query string key `wc-ajax` is set, which is used by WooCommerce.

 - **`admin`**:
   Usually, requests start with `/wp-admin/`.
 The function `is_admin()` is used to determine it.